kaisenlinux/manpages-dev/packages/ntfswipe.md

        ntfswipe clears all or part of unused space on an NTFS volume by overwriting with zeroes or random bytes.

 OPTIONS
        Below  is  a summary of all the options that ntfswipe accepts.
 Nearly all options have two equivalent names.
 The short name is preceded by - and the long name is preceded by --.
        Any single letter options, that don't take an argument, can be combined into a single command, e.g.  -fv is equivalent to -f -v.
 Long named options  can  be  abbreviated  to  any unique prefix of their name.

        -a, --all
               Wipe all unused space.
 This may take significant time.
 If the option --unused-fast (or -U) is also present, the faster wiping method is used.

        -b, --bytes BYTE-LIST
               Define  the  allowed replacement bytes which are drawn randomly to overwrite the unused space.
-BYTE-LIST is a comma-separated list of values in range 0-255 expressed in octal, decimal or hexadecimal base.
+BYTE-LIST is a comma-separated list of values in range 0-255 expressed in oc‐ tal, decimal or hexadecimal base.

        -c, --count NUM
               Define the number of times the unused space is to be overwritten.
 If both options --bytes and --count are set, the space is repeatedly overwritten this number of  times  by each of the values in the list.

        -d, --directory
               Wipe all the directory indexes, which may contain names of deleted files.